orchidsoftware/orchid.software/docs/en/docs/rows.md

     }

     /**
-     * Get the fields elements to be displayed.
+     * Get the fields to be displayed.
      *
      * @return Field[]
      */